Government rows back on £38k family visa earning threshold hike

 Instead, the Government has confirmed plans to increase the threshold to £29,000 in the spring.

-Home Secretary James Cleverly had announced the increase from £18,600 to £38,700 as part of a package of measures to curb legal migration.
+Home Secretary James Cleverly had announced in early December the increase from £18,600 to £38,700 as part of a package of measures to curb legal migration.

 It came after the Office for National Statistics revised its net migration figure – the difference between the number of people arriving in the country and leaving – to put 2022 at a record of 745,000.